wuyang1002431655/tango_with_django_19/manuscript/chapter10-cookies.md

 ## Setting up Sessions in Django
 Although this should already be setup and working correctly, it's nevertheless good practice to learn which Django modules provide which functionality.
 In the case of sessions, Django provides [middleware](https://docs.djangoproject.com/en/1.9/topics/http/middleware/) that implements session functionality.

 To check that everything is in order, open your Django project's `settings.py` file.
 Within the file, locate the `MIDDLEWARE_CLASSES` list.
 You should find within this list a module represented by the string `django.contrib.sessions.middleware.SessionMiddleware`.
 If you can't see it, add it to the list now.
-It is the `SessionMiddleware` middleware which enables the creation of unique `sessionid` cookies.
+It is the `SessionMiddleware` middleware that enables the creation of unique `sessionid` cookies.

 The `SessionMiddleware` is designed to work flexibly with different ways to store session information.
 There are many approaches that can be taken - you could store everything in a file, in a database, or even in a in-memory cache.
 The most straightforward approach is to use the `django.contrib.sessions` application to store session information in a Django model/database (specifically, the model `django.contrib.sessions.models.Session`).
 To use this approach, you'll also need to make sure that `django.contrib.sessions` is in the `INSTALLED_APPS` tuple of your Django project's `settings.py` file.
 Remember, if you add the application now, you'll need to update your database with the usual migration commands.